rajatgirotra/study/cpp/CPP_NEW/iostreams/0_README.txt

 cerr and clog is same except that clog is buffered and cerr is not buffered by default.

 Also cin and cout are tied i.e. they are synchronized.
-If you read anything from cin, the first cout is flushed().
+If you read anything from cin, then first cout is flushed().

-The reason to choose shift operators for streams (<< and >>) is because it has lower precedence than other operators so it is easy to write code like cout << a+b*c, and the expression a+b*c is evaluated first, otherwise we would need to paranthesize everything.
+The reason to choose shift operators for streams (<< and >>) is because it has lower precedence than other operators so it is easy to write code like cout << a+b*c, and the expression a+b*c is evaluated first, otherwise we would need to parenthesize everything.

 Format Parameters
 -----------------